360 DigiTech Inc. (QFIN): Skating on Thin Ice? We Know the Answer

 QFIN’s Market Performance

-QFIN stocks went up by 51.42% for the week, with a monthly jump of 126.46% and a quarterly performance of 150.24%, while its annual performance rate touched 254.87%.
-The volatility ratio for the week stands at 11.45% while the volatility levels for the past 30 days are set at 8.58% for 360 DigiTech Inc..
-The simple moving average for the period of the last 20 days is 63.17% for QFIN stocks with a simple moving average of 147.02% for the last 200 days.
+QFIN stocks went down by -12.81% for the week, with a monthly jump of 68.92% and a quarterly performance of 118.17%, while its annual performance rate touched 239.75%.
+The volatility ratio for the week stands at 16.00% while the volatility levels for the past 30 days are set at 11.04% for 360 DigiTech Inc..
+The simple moving average for the period of the last 20 days is 19.85% for QFIN stocks with a simple moving average of 106.83% for the last 200 days.

 Analysts’ Opinion of QFIN